arielherself/espresso/README.md

 ## Netflix’s big cliffhanger

 The last instalment of Netflix’s earnings, in April, [shocked shareholders](https://www.economist.com/business/netflix-sheds-subscribers-and-170bn-in-market-value/21808847).
 Not only had the company lost 200,000 subscribers in the first quarter, but bosses warned it was likely to shed 2m more in the second, around 1% of total subscribers.
 That news sparked a share-price crash and left investors on the edge of their seats.
-On Tuesday the cliffhanger will end as the company reports its second-quarter earnings—and investors will learn just how many subscribers have left.
+On Tuesday the company said it lost 970,000 paid subscribers in the second quarter.
+Revenues grew by 9% year on year, to nearly $8bn.

 Netflix is working on a revival plan, including a subscription tier with adverts, which it thinks could boost revenues.
 Hoping to increase the number of subscribers, bosses are trying to crack down on the sharing of passwords.
 But as inflation grows and consumers cut back on spending, Netflix faces an uphill battle.
 It will have to make its own spending cuts too.
 That makes the release of “The Gray Man” this week rather awkward.
 With a budget of $200m, it is Netflix’s most expensive film yet.